-The two service impact indicators-employed or in education/training-are measured at exit, three and 12 months after the participant exits the program (Table 3).
+The two service impact indicators-employed or in education/training-are measured at program exit, and three, six and 12 months after the participant exits the program (Table 3).

 To have a positive service impact, the individual must achieve a better status compared to when they started the program (e.g., from unemployed to employed; or from part-time education to employed).